Paint is a relatively inexpensive way to completely transform a room, and dark rooms are no exception.

 The reason rooms with white paint look so bright and fresh is that the light in those rooms reflects off the walls and bounces around the room.
 In contrast, a room with black walls will absorb the light so no light will bounce around.

 Furthermore, northern light has a gray tint to it, so any cool shade of white will look cold and gray.
-So white paint colors that have a gray or blue undertone, will look flat and drab in these cold gray light.
+So white paint colors that have a gray or blue undertones, will look flat and drab in these cold gray light.

 If your room has little natural light – or this colder gray light in the case of a northern exposure room – adding white to the walls will only compound your problems.